 I wanted to do something with meaning, and I have always got along much better with animals than my fellow humans!
 After two weeks of volunteering, I also adopted Luther, and I continued attending on a weekly basis to help the rescue, as without IDR my Truffle and Luther would not have been alive.

 I became a Senior volunteer in December 2021, after about 10 months of regular and consistent volunteering.
-I was always keen to help out and do more, and took the opportunity to learn from the Seniors about the duties which included kennel cleaning to the required standards, feeding and care regimes as well as assisting with mentoring new volunteers.
+I was always keen to help out and do more and took the opportunity to learn from the Seniors about the duties which included kennel cleaning to the required standards, feeding and care regimes as well as assisting with mentoring new volunteers.

 I was asked if I wanted to become a Senior, and despite working full time and knowing that it was a very involved commitment, I happily accepted and have been a Senior for three years so far.